MaloofBashir/Quran-Bot-/README.md

-<h1>@AlQuranBot_</h1>
+<h3 style="text-align:center">بِسْمِ ٱللّٰهِ الرَّحْمٰنِ الرَّحِيْمِ</h3>
+<h1>@AlQuranBot_ Bot Documentation</h1>

 This bot will help the users to easily retrive Quranic ayahs on twitter micro blogging site

-<h3>How to Retrive The Ayah</h3>
+<h3>How to retrieve The ayah</h3>

-In its simplified version the English translation of Ayah can be retrieved by first mentioning the username of bot (@AlQuranBot_) followed by two paramaters surah={value} or s_name={value} and ayah={value} e.g
+In its simplified version the English translation of ayah can be retrieved by first mentioning the username of bot (@AlQuranBot_) followed by two paramaters(key value pairs) surah={value} or s_name={value} and ayah={value} e.g
  <h4> @AlQuranBot_  surah=22 ayah=4 </h4>
  or
  <h4> @AlQuranBot_  s-name=Al-Baqara ayah=32 </h4>
-Alert:-By default the bot will retrve and reply the mentioned tweet with Englsih Translation by Ahmad Ali , You can change the edition(tranlitation) by passing in the 'ed' parameter ,hook with us and and we will discuss how to do that very soon
+Alert:-By default the bot will retrieve and reply the mentioned tweet with Englsih Translation by Ahmad Ali , You can change the edition(translation) by passing in the 'ed' parameter ,hook with us and and we will discuss how to do that very soon
 <br>

-<h3>How to get Differnet editions (translions) of Quran and in different languages</h3>
+<h3>How to get differnet editions (translations) of Quran and in different languages</h3>

-Users can get the translitation of their own choice and the choice of thier own language just by writing one extra paramater ed={value} e.g ed='en.AhmadAli' ,here en represents english and Ahmad Ali reprersents the translation writer,All the avilable values are written below
-As of now we proved 139 editions by different people in different languages ,Thanks to www.alquran.com for providing free API's and making it possible for us to spread their work , May Allah bless their team
+Users can get the translations of their own choice and the choice of thier own language just by writing one extra paramater ed={value} e.g ed=en.AhmadAli , here 'en' represents english and Ahmad Ali reprersents the writers name.All the values are written below and as of now we provide 138 editions by different people in different languages ,Thanks to <a href="https://alquran.cloud/">Al Quran API's</a>  for providing free API's and making it possible for us to spread their work , May Allah bless their team

  <h3>Commonds/Parameters<h3>